 You might be living in any part of this world, whatever country or state you live in, you are possibly prone to one or another kind of illness.
 Nobody is perfect, not when it comes to health issues.
 Somebody suffers from a common disease such as common cold, malaria, typhoid, and regular headaches while others have to face certain serious issues such as Diabetes, Cancer, Kidney failures etc. Our first approach is a family doctor when we come to know of any such issues.
 What would happen in the event the doctor is also unavailable.
 A quick remedy, though for a short time, could do some good.
 This remedy can be, as of now, provided by the various apps that we can carry around in our smartphones.
 However, we need to know which are those apps that would best suit our purpose in a time of emergency like the one just mentioned above.
-Even we are having app development companies in India which develop fitness/healthcare apps for their users such as the Mind Inventory that provides for fitness solutions to the health freaks.
+Even we are having app development companies in India which develop fitness/healthcare apps for their users such as the India App Developer that provides for fitness solutions to the health freaks.
 Another app development company in India is the Agicent App company that not only looks provides fitness solutions for its users but also has apps that can relate to women during their pregnancy.
 Their app can also store pics the user may have clicked during that time.

 Definitely, we would like to have the best apps to assist us in case of such an emergency.
 The problem here is, which are the apps that classify as the best apps and on what basis.
 A health-related or fitness app can be classified into this category if it fulfills the following criteria:

 - Low Cost or Freemium App: Although one should never compromise on health and consider money as a factor while choosing for some good app, a low cost or a freemium app is bound to get the attention of the user.